 When a single server can no longer reach the level of computing power necessary, other options have to be explored.
 This brings us to horizontal scaling.
 In the case of horizontal scaling (also known as “scaling out”), additional servers or databases are being added to the existing roster.
 While there is a limit to vertical scaling, there is essentially no limit to horizontal scaling.
 Hardware can continue to be added with little concerns of maxing it out.

-Try one of our 300+ courses and learning paths: Scalability & System Design for Developers.
+Try one of our 300+ courses and learning paths: Deep Dive into the System Design Interview.

 Ideal maintainability is achieved in a computing system when problems with the network can be solved painlessly.
 That may sound easier said than done, but there are three concepts that allow system designers to make certain that their system has the desired level of maintainability.